scalabli/quo/docs/apps.rst

 -   ``"--f", "--foo-bar"``, the name is ``f``
 -   ``"---f"``, the name is ``_f``

-Basic Value Options
+Basic Value Apps
 -------------------

-The most basic option is a value option.
-These options accept one argument which is a value.
+The most basic app is a value app.
+These apps accept one argument which is a value.
 If no type is provided, the type of the default value is used.
 If no default value is provided, the type is assumed to be :data:`STRING`.
 Unless a name is explicitly specified, the name of the parameter is the first long option defined; otherwise the first short one is used.
-By default, options are not required, however to make an option required, simply pass in `required=True` as an argument to the decorator.
+By default, apps are not required, however to make an app required, simply pass in `required=True` as an argument to the decorator.

 .. code-block:: python